-A new Bloomington post office is needed to replace the downtown main branch because a nearby church that owns the land has other plans for the current site.
-The lease with the First United Methodist Church will expire in March 2009.
+A new Bloomington post office is needed to replace the downtown main branch because a nearby church that owns the land has other plans

 With the mayor's request, the public comment period on the six possible sites has been extended past Jan.
 18, but a new deadline has not been set.